ryzed/LambdaMacro/README.md

 Lambda with shorts using macros

-Based on hxshort ideas by Simn.
+Based on hxshort ideas by Simn.<br>
 Main difference - lambda inlined into code, for speed reasons.

 fold not implemented.

 Best used through 'using ryz.utils.LambdaMacro' syntax, except map, concat and filter for arrays.

-Speed difference up to 20 times with no side effects.
+Speed difference up to 20 times with no side effects.<br>
 Check LambdaMacroTest.hx or online at [http://gametrax.eu/game/35a3c97a95](http://gametrax.eu/game/35a3c97a95)